marcel41/annotation_workflow_template/docs/index.md

         python -m pip install -e ./ms3

 In the subsequent steps, the commands of the ms3 library can be called.

+### Using a bot to push generated files to the repository

+First we configure the general `github-actions` bot as the Git user and then we can do a normal stage-commit-push:

+    - name: Push generated files
+      working-directory: ./main
+      continue-on-error: true
+      run: |
+        git config --global user.name "github-actions[bot]"
+        git config --global user.email "41898282+github-actions[bot]@users.noreply.github.com"
+        git add -A
+        git commit -m "This is the bot's commit message" git push

+* `working-directory` matches the `path` that we specified when cloning the repository (see above).
+* `continue-on-error` specifies that this action should not figure as failed when no files were generated
+* Without further configuration, the `github-actions` bot works with public repositories only (for private ones, see below).

 ## Configuring the bot